 Entering Business Information

 Enter detailed business information.
-This includes your legal structure, financial year, and more.
+This includes your legal form, financial year, and more.

 Completing the Corporate Tax Application